keifufu/WebNowPlaying/README.md

 # WebNowPlaying-Redux
 A browser extension that provides information and controls for media playing in the browser to external adapters.
 It detects information about the media being played, such as the title, artist, album, and more.

-// TODO: explain a bit more about events and adapters
+This information can be utilized by external adapters to manage the media, including actions like pausing, skipping, adjusting the volume, and more.

 ## Adapters
 - [WebNowPlaying-Redux-Rainmeter](https://github.com/keifufu/WebNowPlaying-Redux-Rainmeter) by [keifufu](https://github.com/keifufu), [tjhrulz](https://github.com/tjhrulz/)